5Q: Basketball tournaments

 Brust: I was rooting for Davidson.
 I was at Ford Field in Detroit because Davidson was my first offer.
 So I was rooting against Wisconsin, cheering for Davidson because I had not had an offer from Wisconsin at that point.

-Dekker: And now it's like, as a pro, it's so much dead time.
-It's like, all right, let's watch more film.
-Let's watch more film.
-Hey, let's have another team meeting.
-Let's have another team snack.
-And it's like, let's just get me to the game.
+Dekker: As a pro, there’s so much dead time.
+It’s like, all right, let’s watch more film.
+Let’s watch more film.
+Hey, let’s have another team meeting.
+Let’s have another team snack.
+And it’s like, let’s just get me to the game.
 Who is coming to a 9:00 game?
-Like on a weekend, the game should be anywhere from 12 to 3.
-That's.
-I'll die on that hill.
+Like on a weekend, the game should be anywhere from 12 to 3p.
+I’ll die on that hill.

 Brust: You naturally have like, just like athlete anxiety of like, excitement.
 And to hold that in for a whole day sucks.